K C Venugopal, K T S Tulsi, Deepender Hooda among 12 Rajya Sabha candidates named by Cong

 The Congress on Thursday declared 12 candidates for the Rajya Sabha polls, including party general secretary K C Venugopal, Deepender Hooda and senior Supreme Court advocate K T S Tulsi.
 The Congress named Digvijaya Singh and Phool Singh Baraiya as candidates from Madhya Pradesh where a keen contest would take place in one out of three seats as the BJP has also announced two candidates -- Jyotiraditya Scindia and Sumer Singh Solanki.

-The Congress and the BJP, given their respective strength in the Assembly, can ensure easy win for their one candidate, while a contest is on cards on the third seat.
+The Congress and the BJP, given their respective strength in the Assembly, can ensure easy win for one candidate each, while a contest is on cards on the third seat.
 Congress president Sonia Gandhi first approved the candidature of nine candidates for the March 26 Rajya Sabha polls, a party statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)